PaulBratslavsky/astro-actions-with-strapi-five/README.md

 ## Implementing Astro Actions In Astro

-Now finally let's take a look how to use Astro actions.
-This is an experimental feature, so we first must enable it.
-If you would like to learn more about Astro actions, check out the following [post](https://astro.build/blog/astro-480/#experimental-astro-actions).
+Finally, let's examine how to use astro actions.
+This is an experimental feature, so we must first enable it.
+To learn more about Astro's actions, check out the following [post](https://astro.build/blog/astro-480/#experimental-astro-actions).

-Our first step, is to update our `astro.config.mjs` file with the following.
+Our first step is to update our `Astro.config.mjs` file with the following.

 ```mjs
 import { defineConfig } from "astro/config";